ginstrom/paladin-novel/manuscript/chapter-14.md

 Thorek leaned forward, his eyes gleaming with interest.
 "That's not a battle, lad.
 That's a war."

 "Then it's a war."
 Gond's voice carried a certainty he hadn't felt since Willem's death.
-"A war for freedom, for justice, for the right of people to live without fear of chains."
+"A war for the right of people to live without fear of chains."

 "The Iron Covenant has been preparing for such a war for two centuries," Thorek said slowly.
 "We have weapons, siege engines, warriors trained in the old ways.
 But we have lacked something crucial—a cause that could unite the scattered forces of good."